docknetwork/api-docs/source/index.html.md

 We also offer a free trial and fair monthly pricing.
 Begin by going to: https://console.api.dock.io/.

 ## Primary Features
--	Create a DID
-- Issue a Credential or Presentation
-- Verify a Credential or Presentation
-- Revoke a Credential or Presentation

-## Other Features
--	Easily issue, verify, manage, and revoke verifiable credentials and decentralized identities
+-	Easily issue, verify, manage, and revoke/unrevoke verifiable credentials
+- Create and manage decentralized identities (DIDs)
+- Drop anchors on the blockchain for better validation and security
+- Create and assign schemas to credentials for compliance
 - Harness the security of the Dock blockchain, a network run by 50 independent validators
 - Work seamlessly across platforms with Dock’s standards-compliant, interoperable solutions

 # Getting Started

 ## Prerequisites
-You must first have an account and acquire your credentials before accessing the Dock API.
-The Dock API uses API keys to authenticate requests.
+You must first have an account and acquire your credentials (API keys) before accessing the Dock API.

 You can register an account and view your API keys in our [console](https://console.api.dock.io/).